9 Ways That Nutrition And Low Back Pain Are Connected

 Research has found that the presence of certain digestive issues, like inflammatory bowel disease or celiac disease, can lead to nutrient deficiencies and inflammation, which can contribute to back pain.

 There are several ways that digestive issues can make back pain worse.
-Some of these are:
+Some of these include:

 Inflammation: The digestive system and the back are connected through the nervous system, and certain digestive issues can cause inflammation and nerve irritation that can contribute to back pain.